ToBeauty/Black-Forrest-1.0.0/README.md

 List of modlets belonging to the Black Forrest:

 - POIs “Petra”, “Evenburg”, “Excalibur”, “Cave Tower”, “Maze”, “Chicken Run” from “Antipas”
-- AGF-V1-HUDPlus-1Main-v2.0.0 from “AuroraGigglesFairy”
+- AGF-V1-HUDPlus-1Main-v2.0.0 from “AuroraGiggleFairy”
 - Server side Zombies Plus from “Arramus” and “Oakraven”
 - Elite Zombies from “BlackRabbit”
 - Wanderhorde boost from “Antipas”
-- KHA21-HPBars + KHV1-60BBM from “KhaineGB”
+- KHA21-HPBars + KHV1-60BBM from “Khaine”
 - Radios from “BlueBerryBlue”
 - Thompson SMG from “ToBeauty”